Kelly Lytle Hernández: Migra! A History of the U.S. Border Patrol

 Her first book, Migra!
 A History of the U.S. Border Patrol, was about Mexican immigration to the United States.
 The MacArthur Foundation has called it "the first significant academic history" of the Border Patrol.
-When asked why she wrote the book, Hernández referred back to her formative experiences in San Diego and said: "I just had this passion in my belly that was driving me to want to write this history of the border patrol....
+When asked why she wrote the book, Lytle Hernández referred back to her formative experiences in San Diego and said: "I just had this passion in my belly that was driving me to want to write this history of the border patrol....
 I really wanted to understand why this was happening."
 She tells the story from the "discordant beginnings" of the organization in 1924 as an "inauspicious" outfit to its emergence as a large professional police force.
 According to the New York Journal of Books, she "chronicles a disturbing tale of the violent origins of the U.S. Border Patrol".
 Reviewers have called it "impressive and painstakingly researched", a "rich and detailed analysis", "well written and highly insightful," and praised its used of previously "untapped source materials".
-For this book, Hernández was awarded the Clements Prize from the William P. Clements Center for Southwest Studies in 2010, Honorable Mention for the John Hope Franklin Prize by the American Studies Association, and Honorable Mention for the Lora Romero First Book Publication Prize also from the American Studies Association.
+For this book, Lytle Hernández was awarded the Clements Prize from the William P. Clements Center for Southwest Studies in 2010, Honorable Mention for the John Hope Franklin Prize by the American Studies Association, and Honorable Mention for the Lora Romero First Book Publication Prize also from the American Studies Association.